zaaahir/cos/README.md

 # cOS - A Modern Operating System

-Winner of the 2023 Hack Club Arcade Showcase, out of 2000 projects.
+Winner of the 2023 Hack Club Arcade Showcase, out of over 2000 projects.

 ## Background